Terms of Service

 4.1 Inspection and Acceptance Protocols

 CORIO applies AQL (Acceptable Quality Level) inspection standards to all production qualification phases.
-Default inspection level is AQL 2.5 (General Inspection Level II) unless the Client specifies a stricter standard in the SOW.
+The default inspection level is AQL 2.5 (General Inspection Level II) unless the Client specifies a stricter standard in the SOW.
 Inspection protocols include:

-SPC-based sampling at defined production intervals to identify process drift before full-run completion.
+• During Production Check (DUPRO) — SPC-based sampling at defined intervals to identify process drift before full-run completion.

-Post-production AQL sampling against approved specifications.
-Inspection report issued within 3 business days of inspection date.
+• Final Random Inspection (FRI) — post-production AQL sampling against approved specifications.
+Inspection report issued within 3 business days of the inspection date.

 4.2 Quality Warranty Terms